grblHAL/Plugins_spindle/README.md

 Available spindles with _spindle id_, and _spindle number_ if bound, can be listed by the `$spindles` command. `$$=<n>` where `<n>` is a setting number above can be used for listing allowed values.

+> [!NOTE]
-__NOTES:__ `$395` defaults to _spindle id_ 0, this is normally the driver provided PWM spindle but can be another spindle if only one spindle can be registered.
+> `$395` defaults to _spindle id_ 0, this is normally the driver provided PWM spindle but can be another spindle if only one spindle can be registered.
 Spindle 0 cannot be disabled.

 If the grblHAL is configured to handle only one active spindle at a time then $-settings can be used to assign a range of tool numbers to each spindle number.
 The spindle is then activated on a `M6T<n>` command where `<n>` is the tool number.